PasscodesApp/Passcodes-Docs/project-overview.md

     - that the app will made in such way, in which we will try to abstract away the complex concepts in different extensible/decoupled systems... such that end users will more like feel that they are using a simple. but, secure password managing app...
     - if you fall in this category of target users, then it more like that you will either not use the app to it full potential, or more like you will became password management nerd, as app is full optimized to promote customization and optimization of your password management workflow...
-    - Also, it more like a way to start using/integrating passcodes app into your daily password management workflow... but if wanna continue, then we recommend you, to try learn about your specific password management workflow and make yourself prompted from just normal end user to a more, better group (as in `Not So Developer, Not So Normal-End-User` group).. which will make you, the first target of app... which also mean that you will likely use app more effectively and will (at somepoint) end up optimizing your password management workflow, to make it more secure and customized to your specific needs...
+    - Also, it more like a way to start using/integrating passcodes app into your daily password management workflow... but if wanna continue, then we recommend you, to try learn about your specific password management workflow and make yourself prompted from just normal end user to a more, better group (as in `Not So Developer, Not So Normal-End-User` group).. which will make you, the first target of app... which also mean that you will likely use app more effectively and will (at some point) end up optimizing your password management workflow, to make it more secure and customized to your specific needs...

 ---